ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 41. Removed various means of CX giving enemies improved critical hit chances.
 42. Death Shepherds should now be blocked from resurrecting other Death Shepherds.
 43. Priestess Gut, Dror Raglin, Ketheric/Myrkul, and the Bulette have been given a safety check that will forcibly nuke their HP to 0 once it reaches 2 to hopefully avoid whatever bugs sometimes stop them from properly dying.
+44. (Optional) Absolute Wrath: Resiliency Weave only applies 1 point of damage reduction per stack instead of 2 (making it half as annoying).

 ## Listonomicon v8.0.1 Spells 2.0 Edition